huacailong/huacailong.github.io/_posts/2019-12-12-Motor_Engine.md

 - Then use those test python files to test your trained XingGAN on the HUMBI dataset, the result is available in the folder results/
 - Then use tool/getMetrics_humbi_9blocks.py to get the scores.

+***
+#  Causality for Protein Modelling (2022)
+- Uncovered causal relations from protein pulling data
+- Quantified the change of effects among protein properties
+- Examined both above questions assuming the existence of unobserved data.